 Verdict / The Eureka Easy Clean is one of the best hand vacs for sheer vacuuming performance, though it struggles somewhat with cleaning car upholstery.

 The Eureka Easy Clean Handheld Vacuum is designed for quick pickups on multiple surfaces.
 The visor on the front of the hand vac flips up for cleaning upholstery, carpet and stairs, while you can shut off the brush roll for the vacuum to pick up dirt and dust from hardwood, counters and tables.
-For all of these reasons, the Eureka Easy Clean earns our Top Ten Reviews Bronze Award.

 This Eureka vacuum was the best performer of all the hand vacs we tested.
 In our sawdust test, it cleaned the entire area in only two passes, half the time of the next-best vacuum.
 With its ability to shut off the brush roll, it's also the best performer on hard surfaces.
 At only three passes, it was easily the fastest hand vacuum cleaner.